 Data Management and Tools

 Data management and technology questions dig deeper to establish the validity of a company’s ESG claims:

-- What technology does the portfolio company use to gather and analyze ESG data?
+- What technology does the portfolio company use to gather and analyse ESG data?
 Does the company innovate as new technological opportunities arise?

 - Are processes to gather and validate ESG data automated?

 - How is ESG data mapped to material topics?
 (For instance, if a business identifies three topics in a materiality assessment, does it provide data-driven reporting for all three of them?)